Anpliat/US-Flights_Spark/README.md

 ### Tasks:
 * Provide a "misery index" for airports.
-* Provide a "misery index" for airlines
+* Provide a "misery index" for airlines.